Brocade Communications Systems: History

 Brocade was founded in August 1995, by Seth Neiman (a venture capitalist, a former executive from Sun Microsystems and a professional auto racer), Kumar Malavalli (a co-author of the Fibre Channel specification) and Paul R. Bonderson (a former executive from Intel Corporation and Sun).
 Neiman became the first CEO of the company.
 Brocade was incorporated on May 14, 1998, in Delaware.

 The company's first product, SilkWorm, which was a Fibre Channel switch, was released in early 1997.

 On May 25, 1999, the company went public at a split-adjusted price of $4.75.
 On initial public offering (IPO), the company offered 3,250,000 shares, with an additional 487,500 shares offered to the underwriters to cover over-allotments.
 The top three underwriters (based on number of shares) for Brocade's IPO were, in order, Morgan Stanley Dean Witter, BT Alex.Brown, and Dain Rauscher Wessels.

 Brocade stock is traded in the National Market System of the NASDAQ GS stock market under the ticker symbol BRCD.

 The second generation of switches was announced in 1999.

 On January 14, 2013, Brocade named Lloyd Carney as new chief executive.

-On November 2, 2016, Singapore-based chip maker Broadcom Limited announced they were buying Brocade for $5.5 billion.
-As part of the announcement, Broadcom said they would sell Brocade's networking business to avoid competing with its top customers such as Cisco Systems.
+On November 2, 2016, Singapore-based chip maker Broadcom Limited announced it was buying Brocade for $5.5 billion.
+As part of the announcement, Broadcom said it would sell Brocade's networking business to avoid competing with its top customers such as Cisco Systems.

 On August 8, 2017, Brocade announced that its SDN technology had been spun off as a new company called Lumina Networks.
 This follows the sales of other divisions designed to allow the Broadcom acquisition to proceed, including Ruckus Wireless, Connectem (vEPC), Virtual ADC, Vyatta & vRouter, and Brocade's data center networking business.

 Broadcom announced the acquisition of Brocade in Nov 2016, and it completed the acquisition in Nov 2017 for $5.5 billion.